 By Dr. Moira Schieke

-As a radiologist, I understand how today’s data deluge is toxic to patient care.
+As a radiologist and physician founder, I understand how today’s data deluge is toxic to patient care.

-Radiologists are diagnosticians who provide a core value that exploded into use only weeks after the first x-ray was taken by Roentgen over 125 years ago.
-Radiologists turned a variety of medical image data (MRI, CT, Ultrasound, etc.) into value through visual insights, diagnostic decisions, and actions for patient care.
-The volume of medical imaging data exploded 10-fold over the last 20 years.
-Meanwhile, radiologists have remained strapped to legacy viewers requiring independent review of every image, now at the dangerous pace of every 3-4 seconds.
-A “win-win” relationship with data flipped into a “win-lose” relationship.
-Professional quality of work-life has dropped, with record-level burnout rates.
-Resulting physician shortages were further fueled by the recent narrative that radiologists will be replaced by “AI.”
-Most concerning, patient care outcomes may be declining; for example, misdiagnosis rates for cancer appear to be increasing.
+Radiologists provide a core value that exploded into use only weeks after the first x-ray was taken by Roentgen over 125 years ago.
+They have turned an increasing variety of medical image data (MRI, CT, Ultrasound, etc.) into value through visual insights, diagnostic decisions, and actions for patient care.
+Medical imaging volumes exploded by ~10-fold over the last 20 years.
+Meanwhile, radiologists have remained strapped to legacy viewers requiring review of each and every image, now at the dangerous pace of every ~3-4 seconds.
+Professional quality of work life dropped with record-level burnout rates.
+Resulting physician shortages were further fueled by the narrative that radiologists will be replaced by “AI.”
+Most concerning, patient care outcomes may be declining.
+We fueled a toxic supply chain, and we are now at a crisis point.

 In response to the data deluge, we have seen a rise in new machine-centric visionary markets.
-“Artificial intelligence” for medical imaging (coined “AI Automation”) was touted as the solution, received massive investment with over $2 billion poured into start-ups alone, yet now sits in the trough of disillusionment on the Gartner hype cycle.
-Research now shows that enormous AI failure rates in “open” clinical patient care environments (~93%) and almost all FDA approvals have recently been called into question.
-AI practitioners took direct aim at disrupting the value proposition of human experts, tried “to develop computer systems that are able to simulate human-like intelligence” with machine autonomy in decision-making and actions, and failed.
+“Artificial intelligence” for medical imaging (coined “AI Automation”) received billions in funding, yet now sits in the trough of disillusionment on the Gartner hype cycle.
+We see enormous AI failure rates in “open” clinical patient care environments (~93%) and almost all FDA approvals have recently been called into question.
+AI practitioners took direct aim at disrupting the value proposition of human experts, attempting to “simulate human-like intelligence” with machine autonomy in decision-making and actions.
+It failed.

 .
-Cubismi defines decision intelligence as a formalized approach to augment professional decision-making and actions using established decision pathways and modern tools under expert control.
-Delineating how it is different from “artificial intelligence” rests in understanding the limitations of “AI'' and the vast and critical abilities of a trained human medical professional (figure 1).
+At Cubismi, we define decision intelligence as a formalized approach to augment professional decision-making and actions using established decision pathways and modern algorithmic tools under expert control.
+Delineating how it is different from “artificial intelligence” rests in understanding AI’s limitations and the critical abilities of a trained human medical professional (figure 1).

 According to Turing award winner Dr. Yann LeCun, AI is a categorizer that does not possess the human abilities that help us navigate the world

-Making predictions about the future is hard, and we face enormous risks if we make the wrong choices.
-I do not believe we can afford the risk of losing the essential human capital needed to turn exploding healthcare data into new value.
+Making predictions about the future is hard, yet we face enormous risks if we make the wrong choices based on speculation.
+We can’t afford to lose the essential human capital we need to turn exploding healthcare data into new value.
 It’s simply not a high-level long-term risk worth taking.
-We must instead empower professionals to help direct the best new disruptive business models for healthcare’s technology supply chains that deliver business revenues, yet also drive precision era patient care at lower costs.
+We must instead empower professionals to help direct the best disruptive business models for healthcare’s technology supply chains that drive precision patient care at lower costs.

 Dr. Moira Schieke is the founder and CEO of Cubismi, a medtech company pioneering interactive digital diagnostics for personalized actionable visualizations and precision insights for each patient’s journey.